PecanProject/bety/Data-Entry-Workflow-for-the-Biofuel-Ecophysiological-Traits-and-Yields-Database-(BETYdb).md

     chambers, pots, or individual plants.
 Sometimes this value is not clearly stated.

 **Figure 7**: Form for entering management data with example data.
-This management denotes a nitrogen fertilization rate of 112.0 kg N ha-1
+This management denotes a nitrogen fertilization rate of 112.0 kg N ha-1.
+The form for entering new managements is accessed by selecting a specific treatment for the desired citation.
+On the Edit page, there is a link for New Managements, which yields a Notes section and this form:

 <a id="Figure 7"></a>
 ![Alt text] (figures/new management.png "Figure 7")